-Today’s transportation ecosystems are undergoing a paradigm shift that is reshaping and reimagining how we get from point A to B
+Today’s transportation systems are undergoing a paradigm shift that will reshape and reimagine how we get from point A to B

-Mobility as a Service (MaaS)—sometimes dubbed the ‘Netflix of transportation’—is a unified platform that efficiently services all your travel needs, door-to-door, in one simple-to-use application.
+Dubbed the ‘Netflix of transportation’, Mobility as a Service (MaaS) is a unified platform that efficiently services all your travel needs, door-to-door, in one simple-to-use application.
 Unlike Netflix’s library of movies & series, MaaS provides users with an all-encompassing bundle of on-demand transit options like Uber-style ride-sharing, “pop-up” bus services and micro-mobility modes like e-scooter and bike sharing.
-The point is to get you from first mile to last in a way that’s most efficient and convenient—you are always at the centre of this hyper-connected and collaborative universe.
+The point of MaaS is to get you from first mile to last in a way that is most efficient and convenient – you are always at the centre of this hyper-connected and collaborative universe.

 Think of MaaS as a superorganism in an all-in-one ecosystem, where various data-driven modes of transportation and mobility work cooperatively in unison for the sole benefit of the user.
 MaaS enables frictionless journey planning on both public and private transportation, with additional technology providers filling the gaps.
 Cubic Telecom’s software solutions, for instance, can provide route optimisation based on traffic patterns for a seamless journey.
 Open communication and data-sharing between all MaaS actors will ultimately be key to its success.